narendly/SPOJ/README.md

 # SPOJ
-Some of the problems I worked on when I was in the Army
+Some of the problems I worked on when I was in the Army--still being uploaded